 |The finished product looked best after he washed it and blew it dry.
 The cost was ZAR 130 with tip, (US $11.01).|

-But, it was so dark, we weren’t able to get a good photo without using flash which prompted us to consider purchasing some type of spotlight that we can set up for a few hours each night, turning off when we go inside long after dinner.
+But, it was so dark that we couldn’t get a good photo without using flash, which prompted us to consider purchasing some spotlight that we can set up for a few hours each night, turning off when we go inside long after dinner.

 |The entrance to Marloth Park Hair Salon where Tom got his haircut.|